ConservationInternational/ShinyCam/README.md

 └──
 ```

 **Application Backend:** Data processing and calculation of relevant metrics is carried out using scripts found in the `rscripts` folder.
+Such calculations were previously performed using Python scripts in the `pyscripts` folder, but these scripts will soon be deprecated.

 **Application Frontend:** The user interface of the app is created using R and the Shiny web framework - corresponding scripts for which are found in `LeafletApp` folder.
 See [README](https://github.com/ConservationInternational/ShinyCam/tree/master/ShinyApps/LeafletApp) file in `LeafletApp` folder for more information.